famished-tiger/loxxy/README.md

 On one hand, the parser covers the complete Lox grammar and should therefore, in principle, parse any valid Lox program.

-On the other hand, the interpreter is under development and currently it can evaluate only a tiny subset of __Lox__.
+On the other hand, the interpreter is under development and currently it can evaluate only a subset of __Lox__.
 But the situation is changing almost daily, stay tuned...

 Here are the language features currently supported by the interpreter: